netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>pktDrops</b></td>
         <td>boolean</td>
         <td>
-          `pktDrops` filters flows with packet drops<br/>
+          `pktDrops` optionally filters only flows containing packet drops.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>ports</b></td>
         <td>int or string</td>
         <td>
-          `ports` defines the ports to filter flows by.
+          `ports` optionally defines the ports to filter flows by.
 It is used both for source and destination ports.
 To filter a single port, set a single port as an integer value.
 For example, `ports: 80`.
 To filter a range of ports, use a "start-end" range in string format.
 For example, `ports: "80-100"`.
 To filter two ports, use a "port1,port2" in string format.
 For example, `ports: "80,100"`.<br/>